 My family enjoys camping.
 We love the sounds, we love sitting around a fire, and we love escaping the busyness of life.
-We had an old pop-up camper that keeps us dry from the rain, cool from the heat, and off the ground.
+We had an old pop-up camper that kept us dry from the rain, cool from the heat, and off the ground.
 She took us on some grand adventures, and I was grateful to be able to upgrade to a travel trailer (real bathroom, mattresses, heat and air).
 All of the places listed are friendly to all types of camping, so you don’t need a camper in order to explore these great places in the area!

-Camping Spots Around Chattanooga Camping is good no matter the season, as long as you’re prepared!
+Camping is good no matter the season, as long as you’re prepared!
 The good news is that you don’t have to be an avid outdoors person (I’m most certainly not) to venture out and try something new; many of these places have cabin rentals!

 In case you’ve got the urge to camp with your people, here’s a list of places to check out that are fairly close to home (mileage is based off of a downtown location):